Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 A NAS server can also work as your cloud storage for you to back up data to it over the Internet.
 It’s like having an online backup service of your own.

-Good servers, like those from Synology, also has many other applications, such as a streaming media server or a surveillance system when coupled with IP cameras.
+Good servers, like those from Synology, also have many other applications, such as streaming media servers or surveillance systems, when coupled with IP cameras.

 However, if you want to start slowly, turning your router into a mini NAS server will work well for many homes.